John Dunn (American football): Chicago Bears

 In 2016, Dunn joined the Chicago Bears organization.
 In his first year, he served as an offensive quality control assistant, and in 2017 he was promoted to an offensive assistant.
 During his time with the Bears, Dunn assisted with the quarterbacks and wide receivers, as well as self scouting and pass protection game planning.

 UConn

 In December 2017, Dunn was announced as the new associate head coach, offensive coordinator, and quarterback coach at UConn, re-uniting him with Head coach Randy Edsall.
 Dunn was originally on a two-year contract, earning $300,000 per year.
 After the 2018 season, Randy Edsall took a $150,000 pay cut, in order to give Dunn a $150,000 pay raise.

 New York Jets

 On February 8, 2019, Footballscoop.com reported that Dunn was leaving UConn to rejoin new Jets head coach, Adam Gase.

 Green Bay Packers

-On March 1, 2021, the Green Bay Packers hired Dunn as their senior analyst.
+On March 1, 2021, the Green Bay Packers hired Dunn as a senior analyst, working closely with defensive coordinator Joe Barry and the team’s inside linebackers, in addition to self-scouting the team’s defense.
 On February 5, 2022, Dunn was promoted to tight ends coach.